framework-la-cohort-5/Tabithica/README.md

 # Tabithica
-"A Chrome Extension to magically take control of your tabs forever!!!"
+"A Chrome Extension to magically take control of your tabs forever!"
-"Testing Merge."
-"Test Merge 2."